faberchri/YouSonos/README.md

 0. Clone this repo and `cd` into it.

-0. Build the docker image:
+0. Build the docker image (this takes a while):
     ```
     docker-compose build
     ```